Eluinhost/MatchPost/README.md

 Anything stored in `current.md` is automatically loaded on server startup as the match post.
 Commands will also modify the `current.md` file to make sure they stick across restarts.
 If no `current.md` file exists on startup it is assumed there is no post.
+If you change the contents of the file, use `/matchpost current.md` to use the new contents.

 # Commands